-is a short review of basic dynamic math skills for economics
+is a short review of basic dynamic math skills

 from R. Larry Reynolds of Boise State.